DhritiShikhar/service-binding-documentation/docs/creating-service-bindings/creating-service-binding.md

 ### Status

 The `status` describes the current state of the `ServiceBinding` object.
-The operator continually and actively manages every object's actual state to match the desired state you supplied.
+The operator continually and actively manages every object's actual state to match the desired state.

 Service Binding Operator Status has three parts:
 - `applications` return each matching application resource